Connect With Us

 Click here to download a Project Safe Volunteer Application.
 For more information on volunteering or interning at Project Safe, e-mail the Community Involvement & Volunteer Coordinator, Linnea Ionno, at email@example.com.

 Because of the safety needs of our clients and the sensitivity surrounding the issue of domestic violence, volunteers in direct service positions are required to receive formal domestic violence training and clear a criminal background check before beginning.
 Typically, training sessions occur every 12-14 weeks.
-The next volunteer training will take place in June 2017.
+The next volunteer training will take place in July and September 2017.

 A majority of the volunteer opportunities below necessitate a high level of commitment and responsibility.
 Please keep in mind that the available positions for each listed volunteer opportunity are limited.
 However, we are dedicated to exercising the unique skills and interests of everyone from our community who is interested in helping Project Safe.
 This listing is regularly updated as new positions become available.